bermudaphp/stringy/README.md

 When to Use
 Lazy initialization is particularly valuable when:

-Resource-heavy initialization: Loading data from files, databases, or APIs Conditional usage: When objects may not be used in all code paths Performance optimization: Delaying expensive operations until absolutely necessary Memory management: Reducing memory usage by not initializing unused objects
+Resource-heavy initialization: Loading data from files, databases, or APIs.
+Conditional usage: When objects may not be used in all code paths.
+Performance optimization: Delaying expensive operations until absolutely necessary.
+Memory management: Reducing memory usage by not initializing unused objects.

 Advanced Example
 ```php